petebachant/VAT-ALM-paper/reviews/reviewer1-response.md

 >Pages 1-6: Again, very good introduction and gathering of introductory note, but in my opinion, it should be shortened for a journal.

-We agree and have shortened the introduction significantly.
+We agree and have shortened the introduction as much as possible without removing relevant contextual information.

 >Page 7, Fig 3: It is taking a lot of room, perhaps you can make a smaller schematic